rocket-pool/docs.rocketpool.net/docs/en/node-staking/maintenance/alerting.md

 ## Setting up Discord Notifications

-Currently, notifications can be sent to Discord channels.
-You can configure Discord notifications within the Rocket Pool Text User Interface (TUI) on the "Monitoring / Alerting" page.
+Currently, notifications can be sent to Discord channels and Telegram chats.
+You can configure one or both destinations within the Rocket Pool Text User Interface (TUI) on the "Monitoring / Alerting" page.

 ### Adding a Discord Webhook URL: